An AI reporter’s favorite books of 2020

 Final thoughts

-It should come as no surprise to anyone who regularly follows my work, but the nine books I read this year touch on policy, discrimination, human rights violations, and harms that can be caused by artificial intelligence deployment.
+It should come as no surprise to anyone who regularly follows my work, but the nine books I read this year touch on policy, discrimination, human rights violations, and harms associated with artificial intelligence deployment.
 I try to keep these insights in mind when I hear Microsoft is working on tech to enable e-carceration or when companies make claims about the efficacy of an AI system.

-I’m already looking forward to Your Computer Is on Fire, a collection of stories about how to fix a broken computing industry.
-Know a book that I should read to inform my reporting about artificial intelligence in 2021 or I should have read this year?
+I’m already looking forward to Your Computer Is on Fire, by a collection of stories about how to fix a broken computing industry.
+Know a book that I should read to inform my reporting about artificial intelligence in 2021 or that I should have read this year?
 You can send me a DM on Twitter @kharijohnson or send me an email.